How to Provision Cloud Infrastructure on Vultr using Terraform

 Terraform Commands

-To correctly run Terraform to deploy Vultr Cloud Infrastructure resources, follow the operation commands below to initialize, validate, and apply resource configurations to your Vultr account.
+Terraform supports multiple operation commands to initialize, validate, and apply cloud resources to your Vultr account.
+These include the following:

-• Init: Initializes the Terraform working directory and installs the defined provider plugins
+• Init: Initializes the Terraform project directory and installs the defined provider plugins.

-• Refresh: Reads the state of cloud infrastructure resources, and updates the Terraform state file to match the resource status
+• Refresh: Reads the state of cloud resources, and updates the Terraform state file to match the resource status.

-• Validate: Looks up for any syntax, formatting errors, or wrong configurations in the Terraform resource files
+• Validate: Looks up for any syntax, formatting errors, or wrong configurations in Terraform resource files.

-• Plan: Lists the Terraform changes you are about to apply to your Vultr account
+• Plan: Lists the Terraform changes made to configuration resources and ready to apply on your Vultr account.

-For more information about the Terraform commands, visit the official CLI documentation
+For more information and supported commands, visit the Terraform CLI documentation

 Conclusion

-You have installed Terraform and the Vultr Terraform provider to provision cloud resources using your Vultr API key.
-You can create multiple project directories to store different resource definitions in multiple locations and avoid overriding any changes using strong commands such as terraform destroy.
-For more information on how to use Terraform, visit the Vultr Terraform registry
+You have installed Terraform and used the Vultr provider configuration to provision cloud resources using your Vultr API key.
+You can create multiple project directories to categorize and store Terraform configurations on your server.
+For more information, visit the Vultr Terraform registry